Description

 - /R#

-- Refilter n-gram files (alpha or freq sort) to higher floor (minimum
+- Refilter n-gram files (alpha or freq sort) to

-Produces new files with filenames preceded by floor##; does not affect
+filenames preceded by floor##; does not affect the

-the sourcefiles.
+sourcefiles.

 - Options that apply to the above three actions: